kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 4 and 5.md

 	    -   The number of kernel threads allocated to the program is equal to the number of processing cores.
 	    -   The number of kernel threads allocated to the program is greater than the number of processing cores but less than the number of user-level threads.
 1. underperform, as we cannot use all cors that is given
-2. underperform?, as all threads can use a core but some threads may be waiting for an I/O-device, or are just blocking
+2. underperform, as all threads can use a core but some threads may be waiting for an I/O-device, or are just blocking
 3. Faster, because if some kernel-level threads blocks/waits for I/O, then we can switch to another kernel-level thread which can start executing.